 Aetna Anacaulase-bcdb Coverage Criteria and Medical Necessity Requirements 2025

-Aetna's coverage policy under CPB 1087 covers anacaulase-bcdb (Nexobrid) as medically necessary for eschar removal in adult and pediatric members with deep partial thickness and/or full thickness thermal burns.
-The member must have a thermal burn diagnosis — chemical and electrical burns are explicitly excluded.
+The Aetna anacaulase-bcdb coverage policy covers Nexobrid for eschar removal in adult and pediatric members with deep partial thickness and/or full thickness thermal burns.
+Two layers of criteria apply: the member must meet the positive criteria, and must not fall into any exclusion.

-A second application is justified when any one of three conditions exists: the wound area exceeds 15% BSA; multiple wound areas on different body surfaces require different body positions for treatment; or the first application failed to fully remove eschar.
-Document which condition applies.
-Aetna will want to see that in the record.
+A second application is allowed for adults when clinically indicated.
+It must happen within 24 hours of the first application — meaning the next calendar day.
+Three scenarios justify a second application: the wound area exceeds 15% BSA, multiple wound areas on different body surfaces require different body positioning, or the first application didn't fully remove eschar.
+Document the specific reason.
+Aetna will want to see it.

 #Excluded Procedure

-1Chemical or electrical burns — thermal burns only
+1Chemical or electrical burns — Nexobrid covers thermal burns only.
+Chemical and electrical burns are excluded.

-2Burns to the face, perineum, or genitalia — these body sites are categorically excluded
+2Burns to the face, perineum, or genitalia — No coverage for treatment in these locations.

 + 5 more exclusions